RebeccaJiajunLUO/Udacity-Private-Blockchain-Notary/README.md

 Step 4) Copy the `Signature`, `address`, and `message`, then paste them into the body of a request to `/message-signature/validate`

 ![Image of POST method to request a validation](https://github.com/chuanqin3/Udacity-Private-Blockchain-Notary/blob/master/InstructionPictures/post-request-validation-intro-5.png)

+## License
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

+## Acknowledgments
+* Udacity Blockchain Nanodegree Program facilitators and mentors
+* Google
+* Express.js documentation